KBicks/CMEECourseWork/Project/readme.md

 ### CMEE Research Project README

-*Introduction:* This directory contains the code and data files used for my masters project: INSERT TITLE.
+*Introduction:* This directory contains the code and data files used for my masters project: What drives spatial and temporal patterns within the residential range of two commercially important *Carcharhinus* species, and can they be used to predict broad scale displacements?
 To run the project, use the run_project.sh file in the code respository.
 To generate the report, use the .TeX file in the code repository and associated bibTeX file for references, or see pdf version.

 *Contents:* There are four directories:
 1. **Code** - script files for the project, in bash, LaTeX and R.